jackyng88/cloudpak-eventstreams-story/README.md

 ```

-Take note on the line tha says @Outgoing("TOPIC-NAME").
-Choose a topic name.
-For the purposes of this story we will use the INBOUND topic name.
+Take note on the line that says @Outgoing("<TOPIC-NAME>").
+For the purposes of this story we will use the INBOUND topic name that we created in the Event Streams Topic step earlier.
+Replace whatever is inside the quotation marks.

 ```@Outgoing("INBOUND") ```